 Douglas issues business resource guide

+One party of four and a separate patron kept their distance at Genoa Station Grille.
+On Friday, the staff at A Wildflower were building bouquets as fast as they could deliver them to meet the annual Mother’s Day demand.

-Douglas County now has a business resource guide available to help local businesses find the information and resources needed to navigate the recovery phase of the COVID-19 Pandemic.
-The county is working closely with many of its business partners such as the chambers of commerce, Main Street Gardnerville, the Business Council of Douglas County and the Northern Nevada Development Authority to make sure as much information as possible is available to businesses.
+Douglas County has issued a business resource guide available to help local businesses find the information and resources needed to navigate the recovery phase of the coronavirus outbreak.

+County officials said they are working closely with many of its business partners such as the chambers of commerce, Main Street Gardnerville, the Business Council of Douglas County and the Northern Nevada Development Authority to make sure as much information as possible is available to businesses.

 “We know that things are changing rapidly,” said Economic Vitality Manager Lisa Granahan.
 “The county created this guide to help our businesses navigate through available resources and references.
 Our business community will play a vital role in the recovery of Douglas County and we want to provide them with every opportunity to get help they need as we transition through these phases.”